-- General computer devices, peripherals and software - Network and communication devices including; end-user devices, routers and switches - Computer Networking topologies and wireless and wired communication technologies - Visual representation of data, including an introduction to binary - Designing and developing a digital product for a client, taking into account target audience needs, inclusivity and accessibility - Introduction to programming and coding using BlockCode
+- · General computer devices, peripherals and software - Network and communication devices including; end-user devices, routers and switches - Computer Networking topologies and wireless and wired communication technologies - Visual representation of data, including an introduction to binary - Designing and developing a digital product for a client, taking into account target audience needs, inclusivity and accessibility - Introduction to programming and coding using the Scratch BlockCode programming language.

 Strands Content Knowledge and Understanding Specifications of hardware components and their impact on network activities.
-Binary is used to represent data in digital systems Methods of data transmission and security in wired, wireless and mobile networks Process and Production Skills Evaluate the authenticity, accuracy and timeliness of acquired data Design plans, using a sequence of steps, and represent them diagrammatically and in English, to solve a problem and to predict output for a given input to identify errors
+Binary is used to represent data in digital systems Methods of data transmission and security in wired, wireless and mobile networks Process and Production Skills Evaluate the authenticity, accuracy and timeliness of acquired data Design plans, using algorithms following a sequence of steps, and represent them diagrammatically and in English, to solve a problem and to predict output for a given input to identify errors

-Networking Computer Hardware and network topology, Representation of data; including an understanding of Binary, Using the design process to design and develop an information system (Kiosk), for a client.
+Networking Computer Hardware and network topology., Using the design process to design and develop an Adventure Game using the Scratch programming language.